The Fantastic Four (1967 TV series)

-Fantastic Four (credited onscreen as The Fantastic Four) is an American animated television series produced by Hanna-Barbera Productions and based on the Marvel Comics superhero team of the same name.
-The program, featuring character designs by Alex Toth, aired Saturday mornings on ABC from September 9, 1967, to September 21, 1968.
+The Fantastic Four is an American animated television series produced by Hanna-Barbera Productions and based on the Marvel Comics superhero team of the same name.
+The program, featuring character designs by Alex Toth, originally aired on Saturday mornings on ABC from September 9, 1967, to September 21, 1968.
 It lasted for 20 episodes, with repeat episodes airing on ABC for three years until the network cancelled the program.
 It was also rerun as part of the continuing series Hanna–Barbera's World of Super Adventure.

 The show was followed by another Fantastic Four cartoon produced by DePatie–Freleng Enterprises, The New Fantastic Four, in 1978.

 Plot

-In the show, the super-team battles some of their comic book nemeses, including Dr. Doom, the Mole Man and Diablo.
+In the show, the super-family go on many adventures.
+They cross paths with various figures and have battles against their comic book rogues, including Dr. Doom, the Mole Man, Galactus and Diablo.